Francisco5456/francisco.github.io/index.md

 [comment]: <> (Testcomment)

 #### What is this project about?
 This project was about a hotel business.
-It was to collect current relevant and related data for making business decision, especially during these period of Covid-19.
+It was to collect current relevant and related data for making business decision, especially during these periods of Covid-19.
 <br>
 Based on the analysis and findings, creating interactive dashboards and data story telling using MS Excel.